 Place 2 cups water into 4-quart saucepan; cook over medium heat until water comes to a full boil.
 Add squash.
 Cover; cook 12-15 minutes or until squash is fork tender.
 Drain.

-Mash squash; stir in all remaining ingredients.
+Mash squash; stir in all remaining ingredients except 1 teaspoon butter and optional thyme.
 Cover; cook over medium heat, stirring occasionally, 5-7 minutes or until heated through.

 Top with 1 teaspoon butter at serving time; garnish with chopped thyme, if desired.

 Sweet, earthy and hearty — butternut is a favorite among squash lovers.
 It holds its shape in stews, gratins and risotto and makes a silky smooth puree for fall and winter baked goods.